 The Knox County Board of Health has mandated mask wearing county-wide in indoor public spaces and enclosed spaces where maintaining 6 feet of social distancing is not feasible.
 The regulation states the measure will remain in place until suspended.

-The Knox County Board of Health voted to limit social gatherings held in a 360-square-feet space to 10 people through January 1 in the COVID-19 Social Gathering Limitation Regulation.
-All bars, clubs and restaurants are limited to 50% capacity, requiring them to close at 10 p.m. until December 23 as passed in the COVID-19 Restaurant Occupancy Limitation and Early Closure Regulation.
-The COVID-19 Face Covering Regulation that went into effect on July 3 remains in place.
+The Knox County Board of Health voted to limit social gatherings held in a 360-square-feet space to 10 people until March 18 in the COVID-19 Social Gathering Limitation Regulation.
+All bars, clubs and restaurants are limited to 50% capacity, requiring them to close at midnight until March 18 as passed in the COVID-19 Restaurant Occupancy Limitation and Early Closure Regulation.
+The COVID-19 Face Covering Regulation remains in place.
 The Board of Health will continue to monitor COVID-19 metrics and evaluate the face covering regulation at future meetings to determine when it can be rescinded.
+All of the Board's regulations are available here.

 There’s a “new normal” in place for ALL of us.
 As we re-open our doors it’s vital that we stay committed to being SAFE together…because safe together makes us BETTER together.